MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/replace-drives.md

 ms.date: 02/27/2020
 ---

-# Replacing failed drives on Azure Stack HCI
+# Replace failed drives on Azure Stack HCI

 Azure Stack HCI works with direct-attached SATA, SAS, or NVMe drives that are physically attached to just one server each.
 If a drive fails, you will need access to the physical server hardware to replace it.